ABOUT

 About the author

-Ardita has +15 years experience in the electoral and e-voting fields.
-A jurist, she specializes in legal implications of the use of digital solutions throughout the electoral cycle as well as in issues of citizen participation.
-Ardita joined the University of Zurich/Zentrum for Demokratie Aarau in Feb.
-2017 as a researcher.
+As an independent consultant, Ardita works with international organisations, namely the Council of Europe, Venice Commission, OSCE/ODIHR, UNDP, and national ones.
+She joined the University of Zurich/Zentrum for Demokratie Aarau in 2017 as a researcher.
 She works on a PhD Thesis on the constitutional principle of freedom to vote and its application to e-voting.

-As an independent consultant, Ardita works with international organisations, namely the Council of Europe, Venice Commission, OSCE, UNDP, etc. in the electoral field.
-Ardita is lead-expert for the European Committee on Democracy and Governance (CDDG) of the Council of Europe, which prepared (2020-2021) the Committee of Ministers Guidelines on the use of information and communication technology (ICT) in electoral processes in Council of Europe member States, approved on 9 February 2022.
-Ardita lead (2015-2016) the group of experts and the updating work which produced the Council of Europe Recommendation CM/Rec(2017)5 of the Committee of Ministers to member States on standards for e-voting, approved by the Committee of Ministers in June 2017.
+As lead-expert she coordinated expert’s work on the Committee of Ministers Guidelines on the use of information and communication technology (ICT) in electoral processes in Council of Europe member States, approved on 9 February 2022.
+She also led the group of experts and the updating work of the Council of Europe Recommendation CM/Rec(2017)5 of the Committee of Ministers to member States on standards for e-voting, approved by the Committee of Ministers in June 2017.
 She contributed to the work of the Group of experts on e-voting (EXVE) called by the Swiss federal Chancellery in 2017-2018 to study the future development of e-voting in Switzerland and issue recommendations to the attention of the Federal Council.
-Ardita is also active in projects related to strengthening citizen participation in canton Geneva.
+Ardita has been mandated by international organisations to conduct studies on ICT in elections in several countries, including Albania, Armenia, Estonia, Georgia, Moldova, Ukraine.

 Contact: Email info[at]electoralpractice[dot]ch, LinkedIn profile.